Report or Rate an Article

-You can help us improve our methodology by reporting problematic articles and/or requesting ratings of articles you come across online.
-Use this form to report or make a request for any article.
-For details on how this improves our methodology, see the explanation below the form.
+You can help us by reporting problematic articles and/or requesting ratings of articles you come across online.
+Use this form to report or make a request for any article, and see below for more information on how we use submissions.

 Our news source ratings are based on samples of articles from each source.
 One way we seek to improve our methodology is to rate a broader sample from each news source.

 A broad sample should include two kinds of articles from a source: 1) the everyday, typical ones that are representative of the news source and 2) the ones that cause a splash because they are especially problematic in terms of reliability and/or bias.

 We regularly gather everyday, typical articles from each news source to rate, but we need your help to capture the ones that get the most attention, scrutiny, and criticism online.
 These types of stories often become news themselves, especially if they deviate greatly from the typical kinds of stories the news source produce.
 Examples of stories we’d like you to report include:

 - Articles with significant errors/mistakes from reputable or disreputable outlets, even if retracted

 - Articles with highly misleading headlines from reputable or disreputable outlets

 - Articles that are highly unfair or egregious for any reason from a typically reputable outlet

 - Highly biased articles from typically minimally-biased outlets